rafalkazik/excursions-platform/README.md

     npm start

-Our repositories search engine is ready at port 8080.
+Our app is ready at port 8080.

     http://localhost:8080/